 ASP.NET Core MVC is Microsoft’s Web Application development framework that is in great demand today.
 It is based on Model-View-Controller (MVC) architecture, ideas and techniques from Agile Development, and the best parts of .NET platform.
 In this tutorial I will introduce you with ASP.NET Core MVC.

 Microsoft released ASP.NET Core MVC during the latter half of 2015.
-Over the past 3 years they have added new features to this framework making it more powerful.
-The current version of this platform as on today is 3.1 version.
-This tutorial series will teach you all the features of ASP.NET Core MVC so that you can create any sort of web application by your own.
+Over the past years they have added new features to this framework making it more powerful.
+The current version of this platform as on today is ASP.NET Core 5.0 version.

 This framework is bundled with some of the most amazing feature.
 These are:

 You are free to download this framework’s source code from https://github.com/aspnet and even modify and compile your own version of it.